arnavozil/basketball-frontend/README.md

 ## Note

 Make sure to update the src/string/index.js with your corresponding backend url before you run the app either in production or development mode.
-You can find the backend code for this application here [a link](https://github.com/arnavozil/basketball-backend)
+You can find the backend code for this application [here](https://github.com/arnavozil/basketball-backend)

 ## Available Scripts